Univa/chatgpt-tui/README.md

 ## Installation

-Before building, you may need the development packages/headers for OpenSSL (needed by [reqwest](https://github.com/seanmonstar/reqwest#requirements)) and ncurses (needed by [cursive](https://github.com/gyscos/cursive/wiki/Install-ncurses#archlinux)).
+Before building, you may need the development packages/headers for ncurses (needed by [cursive](https://github.com/gyscos/cursive/wiki/Install-ncurses#archlinux)).

 To install the binary, run (in this folder):